Skip to main content

 There are four main reasons to keep children and adults at home:

-1. The child or staff is at risk of infecting others with COVID-19 or another contagious illness, either because of symptoms or recent close contact.
+1. The child or staff is at risk of infecting others with a contagious illness, either because of symptoms, diagnosis, or recent exposure to a contagious illness.

 2. The child or staff member does not feel well enough to take part in usual activities.
 For example, a child is overly tired, fussy, or will not stop crying.